March 3, 2026

 HoneyBook Smart Files

 HoneyBook’s Smart Files are one of its biggest strengths.
-If you love the idea of combining multiple pieces (proposal + contract + invoice + onboarding steps) into one clean experience, it’s very appealing.
-I love that you can rearrange the pages (something you can’t do with Dubsado proposals).
+I love that you can combine multiple pieces (like proposal + contract + invoice + onboarding steps) into one form.
+I also love that you can rearrange the pages (something you can’t do with Dubsado proposals).
 If you want your invoice ahead of your contract, you can do it.
 If you want a scheduler included in your booking process, you can add that too.

 3) Scheduling (and the “team scheduling” dealbreaker)